Start Date: June 11, 2021

 Please review the content best practices.

-Create a notification system with as many of the features above as possible.
+Develop an improved server to client networking system with as many of the features above as possible.

 If you have any questions, then please post them to this topic.